 - Only 50 people can edit or comment on a document, spreadsheet, presentation, or drawing at the same time.
 Additional users will still be able to view the item, but they won't be able to edit it, and they won't be visible to others working on the item.

 - A single file, folder, or Google file can only be shared with 200 email addresses including viewers, commenters, and editors (doesn't apply to public items).
 If your needs exceed these limits, consider the following:

 - When possible, choose one of the public visibility options.

 - Share the document or file with a mailing list rather than individuals.

 If you share a folder with a large number of people, you may notice a delay while permissions changes are applied to each item inside.

 Tips for sharing files and folders with a broad audience

-- When sharing a folder with a large number of people, minimize delay, and make sharing with large groups easier, by adding the relevant users to a Google Group and then sharing the item with that group.
-Items shared with groups with more than 200 members won't appear in the “Shared with me” view for those members, but they can be easily added to “My Drive” when accessed through an email notification.
+- When sharing a folder with a large number of people, minimize delay and make sharing easier by adding the relevant users to a Google Group and then sharing the item with that group.
+Members of the group can easily add these files to "My Drive" when opening them through an email notification.

-- If you are working with a spreadsheet, consider creating a Google form to allow users to submit information and store the form information right in your spreadsheet.
+- If you’re collecting information from others in a spreadsheet, consider creating a Google Form to allow users to submit information and store the form information right in your spreadsheet.
 With this method, a larger number of users can add information to your spreadsheet at the same time.